Krupali31/git-demo/README.md

 # git-demo
-This is my first github
+This is my first git Repo.